cwi-dis/igor/doc/rest.md

 ## /plugin/\*/page/\*.html

 Retrieve a plugin UI (user interface) page.
 The template page is looked up inside the plugin directory and rendered through Jinja2.
 Query parameters are passed to the template.
+Plugin data is available as above.

 ## /plugin/\*/script/\*